Skip to content

 There is one more abstraction layer provided: collectively loading catalogs when locales change.
 But this requires different methods on the client and on the server.

 Here there is only one user, so using a single global state to load the catalogs to is appropriate.
-The module used for this is wuchale/run-client.
+The module used for this is wuchale/load-utils.

 The setup is done in two steps.
 The first step is registering the load functions with the loadIDs at the central registry.
 This is done in the loader.
 Continuing with the above example loader, it now becomes very simple.